 In addition to the Heritage Lottery Fund (HLF) grants referred to above, Portsmouth City Council have committed £378,000 to the capital costs of the project and will meet the expected increase in maintenance and management costs of £150,000 over the first five years.

-The organisers of the Victorious Festival, which took place on Southsea Common on 24th-25th August 2014, have donated £50,000 from the festival proceeds to the Museum Development Project.
+The organisers of the Victorious Festival, which takes place on Southsea Common, have donated over £60,000 from the festival proceeds to the Museum Development Project.

 The Dulverton Trust has pledged a grant of £50,000 to the project, subject to us gaining the remaining HLF funding.
 The Trust was founded by Lord Dulverton of Batsford, who commissioned the Overlord Embroidery which is on display at the D-Day Museum.

 Chancellor of the Exchequer George Osborne allocated £600,000 from Libor funds to the D-Day Museum.
 This will be used for additional work to support the museum beyond what is covered in our HLF-funded project, such as landscaping the area around the D-Day Museum.